 Who is P. Rama Mohana Rao?

-P. Rama Mohana Rao first shot into prominence when he was appointed Private Secretary to then Chief Minister Jayalalithaa when she assumed office in 2011.
+P. Rama Mohana Rao first shot into prominence when he was appointed Secretary to then Chief Minister Jayalalithaa when she assumed office in 2011.
 He served as her Secretary till mid-2016.

 In June 2016, in a surprise move, he was appointed as Chief Secretary superseding some seniors and replacing K. Gnanadesikan (since suspended), when Jayalalithaa retained power.